droserasprout/lenovo-yoga-c930-linux/README.md

 * Click "Install boot override" and enter sudo password
 * Reboot

-You can also apply fix immediately but most likely it will fail due to `pulseaudio` autospawn.
-If you want to apply fix without rebooting you need to:
+You can also apply fix immediately but it will most likely fail due to soundcard is in use by `pulseaudio`.
+If you want to apply fix without rebooting you need to stop pulseaudio first.

-* Append `autospawn = no` to `/etc/pulse/client.conf`
-* Run `pulseaudio -k`
-* Hit "Apply now" in hdajackretask window
-* Revert first step, run pulseaudio
+It seems like to fix this issue either Lenovo should release BIOS update with correct pin mappings or some model definition should be added to snd-hda-intel module like it was done for another Lenovo laptops with surround sound.
+See [Lenovo Y530 example](https://ubuntuforums.org/showthread.php?t=1596068).

+**TODO:** file bugs

 ### Fix Wi-Fi
 There's [a bug](https://github.com/torvalds/linux/commit/ce363c2bcb2303e7fad3a79398db739c6995141b) in `ideapad-laptop` kernel module preventing wi-fi from being enabled on some models (including C930) which lack physical wi-fi switch.
 The solution is to prevent this module from being loaded on boot: